Our survival depends on the oceans – sustainable development goals are key.

-The world’s population is constantly growing and 60 percent of people lives in coastal areas.
+The world’s population is constantly growing and 60 percent of the global population live within coastal areas.
 Hundreds of millions of people depend on the seas for income and nutrition.
 Ocean sustainability must embody sustainable development goals in order to manage our oceans and the valuable resources that they provide.

 Marine ecosystems are under threat.

-Habitat destruction, pollution and ocean acidification caused by unsustainable fishing, maritime trade and human misconduct have led to a serious worsening of sea conditions, endangering the vital marine resources for future generations.
+Habitat destruction, pollution and ocean acidification caused by unsustainable fishing, maritime trade and human misconduct have led to a serious deterioration of sea conditions, endangering the vital marine resources for future generations.
 Careful management of this essential global resource must be a priority and incorporate sustainable fishing methods and sustainability certification schemes.

 Global demand for seafood products is growing rapidly.